trenthuber/cbs/README.md

 The third argument is a list of object files and libraries that will be linked to create the target file.
 Here, libraries need to include their file extension so as to disambiguate them from object files. `LIST()` can be used here too since this list must also be NULL-terminated.

-The global `lflags` variable is used to pass flags to the linker, with a behavior identical to `cflags`.
+The global `lflags` variable is used to pass flags to the linker in a way similar to `cflags`.

 ```c
 lflags = LIST("-lm");